Auto Hair Card Extraction for Smooth Hair with Differentiable Rendering: Method

 \subsection{Extensions}

-To enhance both the visual fidelity of our output and the practical usability of our pipeline, we introduce the following two additional features, which can be tuned on optionally.
+To enhance both the visual fidelity of our output and the practical usability of our pipeline, we introduce two additional optional features.

-\paragraph{Crossed Cards} To simulate hair volume and improve visual fidelity from multiple viewing angles, we introduce crossed hair cards during generation.
+\paragraph{Crossed Cards} A common limitation of using billboards/cards is that when the view direction becomes nearly parallel to the card plane, the card appears invisible.
+To simulate hair volume and improve visual fidelity from multiple viewing angles, we introduce crossed hair cards during generation.
 Specifically, for each cluster, we generate a pair of hair cards placed at a 90-degree angle to each other, creating the illusion of volumetric hair using flat geometry, as shown in~\autoref{fig:ponytail}.
 In practice, during the card generation stage (\autoref{sec:cardinit}), we simply create an additional card perpendicular to the primary card at each segment by rotating both $\nn_{k,j}$ and $\tt_{k,j}$ over 90 degrees, giving a crossed configuration.

-\paragraph{Hair Cap} Since hair cards alone may not fully cover the scalp under certain camera angles or lighting conditions, particularly near the roots, we construct a hair cap, a base layer of geometry and texture applied to the scalp that simulates the appearance of short, dense hair, so, it can efficiently represent root fuzz and base hair density with minimal computational cost.
+\paragraph{Hair Cap} Since hair cards alone may not fully cover the scalp under certain camera angles or lighting conditions, particularly near the roots, we construct a hair cap, a base layer of geometry and texture applied to the scalp that simulates the appearance of short, dense hair, so it can efficiently represent root fuzz and base hair density with minimal computational cost.
 To create the hair cap mesh and its associated texture, we begin by projecting all hair roots onto their nearest faces on the head mesh $\mathcal{M}^\text{head}$.
-We then extract all faces containing at least one hair root, along with their one-ring neighboring faces to form the hair cap mesh.
+We then extract all faces containing at least one hair root, along with their one-ring neighboring faces, to form the hair cap mesh.
 In order to prevent z-fighting during rendering, we slightly extrude the vertices of the cap mesh along their normal directions by a small distance $\epsilon^\text{cap}$.
 Finally, for each strand, we extract the first sub-segment with a fixed arc-length of $\epsilon^\text{root}$ and bake the sub-segment onto the scalp texture.
 Specifically, we bake the tangent, alpha, and AO into three texture channels as shown in~\autoref{fig:short}.